 Welcome to Italy!
 This afternoon you will tour the city of Padua.
 This Northern Italian city honors the "Patron Saint of Lost Things and Causes", St. Anthony.
 You will begin a sightseeing tour of the city, including a view of one of the oldest Universities in Italy, the University of Padua, as well as the Basilica of Santa Giustina, the "Patron Saint of Padua."
 The tour will conclude at the Basilica of St. Anthony, where you will have the opportunity to visit his tomb.
 Return to the hotel for dinner and an overnight.

-Today, you will have early breakfast and then board your bus to depart to the magical city of Venice.
+After early breakfast, board your bus for transfer to the magical city of Venice.
 After Mass, enjoy a tour of the "city paved with water!"
 Your walking tour includes a visit to St. Mark's Square, the largest square in the city and the site of many government buildings; the Golden Basilica of San Marco, known for the great mosaics that depict the Old and New Testament of the Bible; the Bridge of Sighs, a bridge that will bring eternal love to those who drift below it.
 You will also have the chance to view the Doges' Palace (Duke's Palace), which served as the seat of the Government for the Republic of Venice for centuries.
 Return to Padua for dinner and an overnight.